 The Kirkland Signature Performance+ ball employs a 338 dimple pattern which helps promote a penetrating trajectory off the tee.

 The ball conforms to all USGA and R&A rules and is suitable for both competitive and recreational play.
-It’s normally sold in two 12-count boxes (24 total), so the price per ball comes it at less than $1.50.
+It’s normally sold in two 12-count boxes (24 total).

 While spin is terrific, the Performance+ isn’t the longest ball out there, and it would be nice if it wasn’t made in China.
 However, at the end of the day, it’s a proven performer that a ton of golfers are happy with.

-Wilson’s Duo Soft+ golf ball is excellent for golfers looking for a buttery soft feel, more distance, accuracy and consistency for less than $30.
+Wilson’s Duo Soft golf ball, formerly known as the Duo Soft+, is excellent for golfers looking for a buttery soft feel, more distance, accuracy and consistency for less than $30.

-What’s awesome about the Wilson Duo Soft+ ball is that it’s not only available in six colours, but also with optional printed logos of NFL teams, Chicago, and the Super Bowl LVI.
+What’s awesome about the Wilson Duo Soft ball is that it’s not only available in six colours, but also with optional printed logos of NFL teams, Michelob Ultra, and the Super Bowl LVII.
 These specially designed balls are a little more expensive than the plain variant.

-Golfers love the good distance, affordability, durability, superb feel from tee to green, and impressive spin around the greens considering it has a Surlyn cover.
+Golfers love the good distance, affordability, durability, superb feel from tee to green, and impressive spin around the greens considering it has an ionomer cover.

 There are many golf balls on the market, and knowing which one to choose that’s under $30 isn’t necessarily easy, especially if you’re not sure what to look for.
 This guide will provide you with the education you need in that regard.